fybrik/fybrik/site/docs/tasks/control-plane-security.md

 #### Adding TLS Secrets

-The manager/connectors certificates are kept in Kubernetes secret which are mounted to the manager/connectors pods in fybrik deployment.
+The manager/connectors certificates are kept in Kubernetes secret of type tls which are mounted to the manager/connectors pods in fybrik deployment.

 For each component copy its certificate into a file named tls.crt.
 Copy the certificate key into a file named tls.key.